-Who is the Wells Fargo Platinum Visa® Card good for?
+Who is the Wells Fargo Platinum card good for?

-The Wells Fargo Platinum Visa® Card is a good option for those who want to transfer a balance.
-People that are a good fit for this card will need to be able to transfer balances within 120 days of the account opening and be able to pay the introductory balance transfer fee on their first statement.
+The Wells Fargo Platinum card is a good option for those who want to transfer a balance.
+People who are a good fit for this card will need to be able to transfer balances within 120 days of the account opening and be able to pay the introductory balance transfer fee on their first statement.